ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflow.md

 ### MeshWorkflow.ClearOutputData()

-Clears only the ‚ÄúOutput‚Äù data, i.e., the generated Geometry part(s) and the associated mesh.
+Clears only the ìOutputî data, i.e., the generated Geometry part(s) and the associated mesh.

 <!-- !! processed by numpydoc !! -->